Acidmanic/Meadow/Readme.md

  If you prefer not to rely on conventions, you can provide procedure name manually by overriding the the property ```RequestText``` in your meadow request.

+ Meadow also contains several pre-built requests for common operations that you can drive from:

+ 1. ```InsertSpRequest<TModel>```
+           Inserts an Entity Of type TModel, Into the database.
+It expects the corresponding procedure (which you would write in build-up scripts) to return newly inserted model.
+ 2. ```UpdateSpRequest<TModel>```
+        Updates an Entity Of Type TEntity then returns the updated value.
+Therefore it also expects your stored-procedure, to return updated value at the end of the procedure.
+ 3. ```ReadAllSpRequest<TModel>```
+        Reads all records of type TModel.
+If you pass 'True' for the constructor argument: __fullTree__, then this request expects your procedure to return all fields from all other tables (joined), so it can glue all together and construct an instance of TModel and all it's properties.
+          If you pass 'False' for full-tree argument, then a simple procedure like ```select * from <table-name> ...``` would be all it needs.
+4. ```ReadByIdSpRequest<TModel, TId>```
+        Reads the Entity identified by the given Id.
+This Request and it's descendants, would have an Id property of type: ```TId```.
+You can set this property before performing the request.
+        This request, expects its Corresponding procedure to have one argument named after the Identity Field of your Model.
+        the full-tree argument in this request is the same as __ReadAllSpRequest__.
+ 5. ```DeleteByIdSpRequest<TModel,TId>```
+        This request is for deleting a record by its Id.
+Like ReadById, It uses the Id property.
+It returns the success result of the deletion as ```DeletionResult```.
+So it expects your procedure to return a true/false value with the field-name of __Success__.
+ 6. ```ByIdRequestBase```
+        This request is the base class for ```ReadByIdSpRequest``` and ```DeleteByIdSpRequest```.
+        It can be used for creating any other ById operations of interest.

  More On Requests
  ----------------